Learning Non-linear Wavelet Transformation via Normalizing Flow: Introduction

 \section{Introduction}

-The applications of wavelet transformation are pervasive, ranging from image processing, like edge detection~\cite{canny1986computational, marr1980theory, mallat1992singularity}, watermarking~\cite{dugad1998new} and image morphing~\cite{he1994wavelet}, to data manipulations like denoising~\cite{donoho1992wavelet, donoho1994ideal} and data compression~\cite{rabbani2002jpeg2000, charrier1999jpeg2000}, and to numerical analysis, like solving ODEs and PDEs~\cite{sweldens1994construction, cruz2001using}.
-As deep learning techniques advance to domain-specific areas, wavelet transformation has also been used in these machine learning tasks.
-For example, super-resolution task~\cite{yu2020wavelet, zhong2018joint, huang2017wavelet}, image generation task~\cite{ardizzone2019guided}, image segmentation task~\cite{figueiredo2005bayesian}, and signal analysis~\cite{amin2015feature, chen2015automatic, shafiullah2017wavelet}.
-Also, there are attempts to enhance deep learning with wavelets, such as propose a better pooling mechanism~\cite{williams2018wavelet}, and using wavelets to analyze training datasets~\cite{yousefzadeh2020using}.
-Powerful as they are, wavelet transformations have several unfavorable merits.
-They are linear transformations, allowing simple adding/substracting manipulations, but limits their expressive ability.
-They are derived using mathematical constraints, applicable to nearly all datasets, which, however, prevents them to be tailored to specific tasks on specific datasets.
+The applications of wavelet transformation are pervasive, ranging from image processing~\cite{marr1980theory, canny1986computational, mallat1992singularity, dugad1998new, he1994wavelet}, to data manipulations~\cite{donoho1992wavelet, donoho1994ideal, charrier1999jpeg2000, rabbani2002jpeg2000}, and to numerical analysis~\cite{sweldens1994construction, cruz2001using}.
+As deep learning advances to domain-specific areas, wavelet transformation also has been used in machine learning tasks.
+For example, super-resolution task~\cite{huang2017wavelet, zhong2018joint, yu2020wavelet}, image generation task~\cite{ardizzone2019guided}, image segmentation task~\cite{figueiredo2005bayesian}, and so on.
+Powerful as they are, wavelet transformations have several unfavorable traits: they are linear transformations, which limits their expressive ability; and they are derived using mathematical constraints, which prevents them to be tailored to specific tasks on specific datasets.